AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 end:
 STP
 ```
-Note how the signature never goes into `R0` before the lock.
+Note how the signature never goes in `R0` before stepping into the lock.
-If we simply had two checks, the attacker might be able to simply stop the machine before the erasure and recover the output: this countermeasure would have amounted to nothing!
+If we simply had two checks the attacker might be able to simply stop the machine early and recover the output, ruining the whole point of the countercountercountermeasure!
 We prevent such a scenario by writing the temporary results in `R1`, which according to the challenge description isn't accessible to the attacker as machine output.

 ```yml